l-urk/Logic/README.md

+## Chain.cmd
+``An example logic chain for executing an admin procedure in LSDOS``

+## LSDOS.cmd
+**(Live System Disk Operating System)**

+``The initial setup file for simulating LSDOS.``

+## Logic.cmd
-The command logic is a set of rules and procedures that determine how the computer system responds to user input and commands.
+``The command logic (Logic.cmd) comprises rules and procedures for how the computer system responds to user commands.
+It interprets and executes user instructions via the command-line interface, integrated into the system's operating software.``
-It is responsible for interpreting user commands and executing the appropriate actions to fulfill the user's instructions.
-This logic is integrated into the system's operating software and is executed whenever a user interacts with the system through a command-line interface.